 Emergency Dental Care

-If you find yourself in the middle of dealing with a dental emergency, it’s good to have a trusted, local emergency dentist’s number pre-programmed into your cellphone.
-Dr. Saleh offers fast, pain-relieving dental treatments to make sure that dental damage or worsening oral health problems don’t have a chance to linger.
-Our team will do everything in our power to provide you with a same-day appointment, and thanks to our flexible and extended office hours, we’ll likely be open when you need us.
+If you find yourself in the middle of a dental emergency, it’s good to have a local emergency dentist’s number pre-programmed into your phone.
+Dr. Saleh and our team will do everything in our power to schedule a same-day appointment for emergency dentistry in Brecksville, OH if you need immediate help, and thanks to our flexible and extended dental office hours, you can trust that we'll always be here right when you need us.

 Why Choose Brecksville Dental Excellence for Emergency Dentistry?

 If you have a knocked-out tooth or are experiencing other painful symptoms, call our dental office right away so we can schedule an emergency examination for you.
 Our team will make sure that you remain comfortable while receiving treatment and never leave you in the dark about your options.
 Below, we’ve provided some helpful advice on how to handle the most common dental emergencies until you’re able to reach our dental office.